itis2010me/Ramsey_Research/README.md

 The C++ Rado generator served as an improvement from Maple.

-- Use SCIP to find all solutions to Ax=b
+- Use SCIP to find all solutions to Ax=b (obsolete)
 - Linear read/write to files(areas of improvement)

 The following SAT solvers I want to give credit to: